WICG/origin-agent-cluster/README.md

 The following tokens are proposed as hints:

-* `isolated-event-loop`: indicates that one reason the origin is opting in to isolation is in the hope that its event loop will be isolated from those of other origins.
-Origins might want this in order to get more consistent and predictable performance, isolated from whatever is happening in cross-origin iframes or popups.
+* `parallelism`: indicates that one reason the origin is opting in to isolation is in the hope that code running in that origin will be run in parallel with that from those of other origins.
+Origins might want this in order to get more consistent and predictable performance, isolated from whatever is happening in cross-origin iframes or popups. ([See below for more](a-note-on-parallelism-agents-and-event-loops).)

 * `isolated-memory`: indicates that one reason the origin is opting in to isolation is in the hope of having an as-large-as-possible amount of memory available, such that large allocations from cross-origin pages should not cause the origin's allocations to start failing.
 Origins that plan on using lots of memory might want this.
 (This is intended to be a standards-track alternative to Mozilla's non-standardized [`Large-Allocation`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Large-Allocation) header.)

 * `side-channel-protection`: indicates that one reason the origin is opting in to isolation is in the hopes of preventing side-channel attacks such as [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).
 Origins might want this if they deal with sensitive data, which would be problematic if exfiltrated.

 * `memory-measurement`: indicates that one reason the origin is opting in to isolation is in the hopes of enabling accurate memory measurement via the [proposed `performance.measureMemory()` API extensions](https://github.com/ulan/javascript-agent-memory/blob/master/explainer.md#future-api-extensions).
-This API is proposed to reject if the browser cannot restrict its measurements to only same-origin resources (or cross-origin ones which have opted in via `Cross-Origin-Resource-Policy`).
-Thus, by indicating that the origin plans to use this API, the browser can take steps to ensure the measurements are restricted.
+This API is proposed to omit any resources if the browser cannot guarantee that they are same-origin (or cross-origin, but opted in via `Cross-Origin-Resource-Policy`).
+Thus, by indicating that the origin plans to use this API, the browser can take steps to make it easier to bucket resources by origin, and thus this hint makes it more likely that `performance.measureMemory()` will give useful results.

-If none of these hints are present, i.e. the header just contains the boolean `?1` indicator, then it is assumed that the origin wants isolation solely for increased encapsulation, i.e. for the direct effects of preventing `document.domain` usage and `SharedArrayBuffer` memory sharing.
+If none of these hints are present, i.e. the header just contains the boolean `?1` indicator, then it is assumed that the origin wants isolation solely for increased encapsulation.
+That is, the developer wants the direct effects of preventing `document.domain` usage and `SharedArrayBuffer` memory sharing.

 ## Implementation strategies